Warsaw Modlin Airport: Struggle and growth

 On 22 December 2012, it was announced that the runway at the airport would be closed to larger aircraft such as the Boeing 737 and Airbus A320 indefinitely for safety reasons.
 Ryanair confirmed on the day of the runway closure it would divert all aircraft to Warsaw-Chopin Airport until the runway was repaired.
 Wizz Air also confirmed that it would route its flights to Chopin Airport until Modlin re-opened.
 The official re-opening took place over six months later on 4 July 2013 after construction works to fix the runway had been completed.
 On 17 July 2013, Wizz Air announced it would not return to Modlin despite its re-opening, but stay at Warsaw-Chopin Airport instead.
-Ryanair returned to Modlin on 30 September 2013 and since added more routes to its initial schedule.
+Ryanair returned to Modlin on 30 September 2013.

 On 19 September 2013, the Category I Instrument Landing System was officially ready for use.
 At the same time tests began for the Category II Instrument Landing System which was ready for use by 1 May 2014.

-In October 2015, the airport welcomed its 5th millionth passenger overall.
+In October 2015, the airport welcomed its 5-millionth passenger overall.
 In December of the same year, an airport lounge was inaugurated.

-Since the inauguration of the new airport, its only current user Ryanair increased the network served from Modlin to 35 destinations by April 2016.
-From October 31, 2022, the airport began cooperation with Air Moldova, offering flights to the capital of Moldova, Chișinău.
+In April 2016, Ryanair increased the network served from Modlin to 35 destinations.
+On 31 October 2022, the airport began cooperation with Air Moldova, offering flights to the capital of Moldova, Chișinău.

+On 1 December 2025, Wizz Air resumed operations out of Modlin with 11 new routes.